Post

 df = pd.DataFrame({'fruit': fruits})

-One-way frequency table
+# One way frequency table

 print(df['fruit'].value_counts())